ABB Automation Builder Gateway for Windows with insecure defaults

 Prerequisites

-- Network access to the Automation Builder gateway on its listen port (typically 502 or configured port)
+• Network access to the Automation Builder gateway TCP port (default remote accessibility)

 Exploitability